 - They provide your ELLs extra support that they need.

-You can read more about my anchor chart love here.
+You can read more about why I love anchor charts here.

 This is a great time to have the students share all the things they can think of that come in that “double”.
 You could have them draw each item on a sticky note, then add that to the chart.

 One of our favorite games to play in small group and work station time was always Doubles Addition Bingo.
+This game is a great way to provide authentic practice with this skill in a fun way!
 Print, cut, and throw in any little math manipulative and you are set!

-You can grab it FREE here and use it in your classroom with your little learners.
-It’s perfect for a math work stations, a small group, or as a whole group class activity.
+You can grab this FREEBIE below and use it in your classroom with your little learners.
+It’s perfect for a math work station, small groups, or as a whole group class activity.

 What fun doubles addition activities do you use in your classroom to teach this concept?